 How to reupload a YouTube video

-So if you’re looking to take down a video you already have on YouTube, and then upload it again with some changes and keep all the views, comments, and likes on it, well we’re sorry to tell you this: it doesn’t work that way.
-If you take down a video, you lose the metrics on it.
+So if you’re looking to take down a video you already have on YouTube and then upload it again with some changes keeping its data, sorry, that won’t work.

-Note: When you delete a video, all associated data that affects your account overall, such as “Watch Time” will still be included in the overall statistics of your channel.
-However, this information, although retained, will no longer be linked to the video that you deleted.
+Note: When you delete a video, all associated data that affects your account overall, such as “Watch Time” will still be included in the overall statistics of your YouTube account.
+However, this information, although retained and still considered by the YouTube algorithm, will no longer be linked to the video that you deleted.

 Reupload the entire video